moneerrifai/emma-rifai/content/pages/index.md

     section_id: cv
     image_alt: lorem-ipsum
     content: >
-      You can download a PDF copy of my CV by clicking on the download button below.
+      You can download a PDF copy of my CV by clicking on the download link below.
     actions:
       - label: Download